The Origins Of Blood Type Personality Theory: Can Blood Types Reveal Personality Traits?

 What characteristics do people with blood type A have?

 At first, you may think it is bizarre that personality traits could be determined in part by which blood group you belong to.
 Actually, though, this is an incredibly common theory in Japan called Ketsueki-gata.
+Although social psychology experts don’t believe in these theories and it isn’t backed by enough scientific research, many people continue to use theory for guidance.
 Essentially, this is a similar concept to astrology in western cultures.
-For this blood type personality theory, each blood type has unique characteristics and compatibilities.
+For this blood type personality theory, each blood type has unique characteristics and compatibility.
 Personality traits can be predicted based on your blood type.

 Type A blood generally comes with personality traits such as patience, responsibility, creativity, sensibility, and earnestness.
 The blood type personality theory also predicts which other blood groups people with type A blood will be compatible with.
 There are 4 main blood groups: A, B, AB, and O. People with type A blood will generally be compatible with A-type blood and type AB blood.